SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 the base of a statue (which we'll look at in a minute).
 If you move just a meter or two to the right, you see this relief instead.
 Something weird, disturbing, dark, and violent is happening here:
+- Storm clouds are gathering in the upper left, perhaps as a sign of divine displeasure.
-- A bunch of armored soldiers, armed with spears or pikes, are on a bridge.
+- A bunch of armored soldiers, armed with spears or pikes and coming out from a portcullis, are on a bridge.
 - They appear to be forcibly throwing someone off the bridge, upside-down.
 It's unlikely to be a friendly dunking prank at some medieval cosplay fraternity.
-(Please don't tell me if there actually _are_ medieval cosplay fraternities.)
+(Please don't tell me there actually _are_ medieval cosplay fraternities; I'd really rather not know that.)
 - In the foreground, a well-dressed woman with coiffed hair (likely a noble), is watching under what appear to be the dual influences of a cherub to her left and another soldier on her right.